US High Speed Rail Association Map

 The World Economy divided by countries in 2023; source Visual Capitalist

-We don’t have to shake down couches to find infrastructure money.
+To prevent more travel congestion and productivity loss in the decades ahead, we must accelerate HSR, Regional Rail & Rapid Transit projects that will attract millions of riders, not Amtrak Long-Distance projects that attract thousands of riders.
 Politifact says that America spent over $6 Trillion on two Middle East wars from 2001-21.
-After those two wars, we freed up public funds but did not cut wasteful Defense spending.
+After those two wars, we freed up some public funds but did not cut wasteful Defense spending.

 As Scientific American explained in 2020, “The Pentagon has a track record of profligate spending.
 If it were a private corporation, gross mismanagement would have forced the Pentagon into bankruptcy years ago.
 Dysfunctional internal controls, abetted by years of lax congressional oversight have enabled it to waste about $100 billion annually on a parade of overpriced, botched, and bungled projects.

-USA Facts reports that the federal government collected $4.47 trillion in revenue in fiscal yearย 2023.
-It spent 3.4% of GDP ($916 billion) on Defense compared to 0.6% of GDP ($17 billion) on Infrastructure.
-With better oversight by Congress, America can transfer $46 billion/year from wasteful Defense Spending to Transportation infrastructure while maintaining a military advantage over China, Russia, Iran, and North Korea combined.
+In 2023, the USA spent 3.4% of GDP ($916 billion) on Defense.
+With surgical review by Inspector Generals and bipartisan oversight by Congress, America can shave off 5% from wasteful Defense spending to transfer $46 billion/year to HSR & Regional Rail infrastructure while maintaining a military advantage over China, Russia, Iran, and North Korea combined.

 Why Can't I Chill on More High-Speed Trains?